LA-CoNGA/Preparation/syllabus/OurSyllabus/InstrumentationResearchProjects.md

-# Hands On Instrumentation Projects
+# Instrumentation REsearch Projects

-Instructors:
+Instructors: See proposed projects

-Number of hours: 48 hours of work over one month
+Number of hours: 60 hours of work over two and half months

 Number of ECTS: 5

 ## Course description
+In this module the student will apply all the concepts studied in Instrumentation and Introduction to Measurement Systems modules.
+The student have to choose a topic from the list and propose a research plan, golas and activities to be carried out ina ten weeks lapse.
+At the end of the module the student must present a report of his project and perform an oral dissertation of the results obtained.

 ## Topics overview
 This is a list of the research areas proposed